- Director: Steven Kostanski

 Psycho Goreman takes place in a strange reality, a modern day society filtered through the lens of an 80’s sitcom, inside a splatter film – and it’s glorious.

-When brother and sister combo, Mimi (Hanna) and Luke (Myre) discover an ancient Alien (who the kids name Psycho Goreman or PG for short) buried in their backyard.
-Since Mimi is the holder of PG’s ‘heart’ he must obey her every whim.
-When PG gets awakened a committee of other Alien’s come to earth to kill him.
+Brother and sister combo, Mimi (Hanna) and Luke (Myre) discover an ancient alien buried in their backyard.
+Mimi finds PG’s ‘heart’ and as such he must must obey her every whim.
+When PG is awakened, his presence brings a committee of other alien’s come to earth to kill him.

 All the creature designs are fantastic (no wonder as Kostanski is an effects guy as well), they have an up market Power Rangers (TV show) look and it works perfectly.
 PG has a great design and the other creatures also show a huge (and disgusting) imagination, including a Weird Science style transformation.